paypal/paypal-checkout-components/docs/button.md

 	paypal.Button.render({

-		// Pass the client ID to use to create your transaction
+		// Pass the client ids to use to create your transaction on sandbox and production environments

-		clientID: {
+		client: {
 			sandbox:    'xxxxxxxxx', // from https://developer.paypal.com/developer/applications/
 			production: 'xxxxxxxxx'  // from https://developer.paypal.com/developer/applications/
 		},